IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 The `NOOPTransform` class extends the `AbstractTableTransform`, which defines the required methods.

-For purposes of the tutorial and to simulate a more complex processing job, we allow our transform to be configurable with an amount of seconds to sleep/delay during the call to `transform()`.
+For purposes of the tutorial and to simulate a more complex processing job, our initializer allows our transform to be configurable with an amount of seconds to sleep/delay during the call to `transform()`.
 Configuration is provided by the framework in a dictionary provided to the initializer.
 Below we will cover how this `sleep` argument is made available to the initializer.

+Note that in more complex transforms that might, for example, load a hugging face or other model, or perform other deep initializations, these can be done in the initializer.

 Next we define the `transform()` method itself, which includes the addition of some almost trivial metadata.